digiscot/digiscot-website/pages/projects/lamh.md

 * 25 individuals will further enhance their IT skills through participation in a real work environment which allows them to use and build upon these new skills

 ### Evaluation
+Well our digital skills project 'IT Works for Me!' has now come to an end - what a whirlwind 6 months it has been.
+Each course started as planned, which is always good, and each course was different, which is what happens with peronalisation and choice!
+The feedback has been positive, here are a few examples:

+"Great course.
+Very Informative."
+(Colin)
+"Course has been really good.
+Had basic knowledge but can now use email and attachments.
+Lessons were good - not a rush."
+(Elaine)
+"I enjoyed the course and got to do the things I needed to apply for jobs."
+(Christine)

+Each course was designed to support the individual participant's needs, wants, and interests while covering basic digital skills for all.
+Over the 5 courses we engaged with 40 members of the local community and helped them gain valuable skills that have enhanced their employability and social skills.
+People who completed the 'IT Works for Me!' course then had the opportunity to participate in our popular PC Build course.
+This allowed 25 people the chance to build their own PC and take it home with them.
+A number of people then decided to volunteer with us due the positive experience they had on our course.
+Altogether we gained 6 ne volunteers who continue to develop their personal, social, and employability skills.

 ### Lessons learned
+* Personalisation and choice has proven to be exceedingly popular and should be inbuilt in course design
+* Employability and social digital skills are 2 distinct areas but with a large overlap in general health and wellbeing.
+* The length of the course was probably a week too long for most people.
+A shorter course would be more focused while still allowing for personalisation and choice.
+* Project was an excellent vehicle for professional development of modern apprentice.